-There are four jumpers located in the DEVICE SETUP section, labeled as PGC/PGD.
-These jumpers allow to redirect the programming lines of the CODEGRIP onboard module to the corresponding programming pins of the MCU.
-These jumpers have an MCU DIP socket name printed next to it, so it is very easy to know which one should be used for which socket.
+There are multiple switch ICs located in the DEVICE SETUP section, used for SPI and JTAG multiplexing.
+These switches allow to redirect the programming lines of the CODEGRIP onboard module to the corresponding programming pins of the MCU.
+In addition there is a 8-pole DIP switch marked as SW2, used for connecting the programming lines to the selected MCU DIP socket.
+Each position have an MCU DIP socket name printed next to it, so it is very easy to know which one should be used for which socket.